GIJack/cloud-image-templates/basic-icecast/README.md

 ====================

 Icecast is a FOSS "internet radio" audio streaming server.
-This is just a simple icecast server.
-With hopefully some Lets Encrypt! support
+This is just a simple icecast server with Lets Encrypt! for https

 Payload
 =======
 There is no payload settings for this module. see authenticated-icecast

-Variables
-%PORT%
-%TLS_PORT%